vgatherps/beautiful-jekyll/_posts/2018-09-02-nontemporal.md

 }
 ```

-We'll adjust the number of ids in the map (and in the message) and see how each performs.
+We'll adjust the number of IDs in the map (and in the message) and see how each performs.
 If we store 50MB of
-old messages, the results for increasing IDs are:
+old messages, the results are:
 ![example]({{ "/img/example.png" }})

 We can plot the performance difference between the normal and nontemporal stores for varying buffer sizes as well:
 ![diff_heat]({{ "/img/diff_heat.png" }})

 As we make the message buffer larger, nontemporal operations reduce cache pressure in the tree lookup and we see a performance improvement.
-Although this is essentially a re-demonstration of the <a href="#ref_wal">simple write allocation test</a> done earlier, it is good to confirm in a psuedo-real application.
+Although this is essentially a re-demonstration of the <a href="#ref_wal">simple write allocation test</a> done earlier, it is useful to confirm in a psuedo-real application.
-Hopefully, this was sufficient to demonstrate that nontemporal operations can have a meaningful use in high performance applications
+Hopefully, this was sufficient to demonstrate that nontemporal operations, even just stores, have a meaningful use in high performance applications.<sup><a id="ref_test" href="#fntest">7</a></sup>
--
-any datastructure which is written much more frequently then it is read would be a good candidate.<sup><a id="ref_test" href="#fntest">7</a></sup>
 With later posts we'll see how useful nontemporal operations are when we can load past the cache as well.